cccbr/runningatower/content/docs/130-bells/index.md

 Figure 1 shows a pre-reformation bell, cast around 1450, and illustrating the main parts of a bell:

-(A) Almost every bell cast before the end of the 19th century had loops cast into the crownn of the bell called ‘canons’ (sometimes ‘cannons’), together with a taller central loop called the ‘argent’ (partly missing on this bell).
+(A) Almost every bell cast before the end of the 19th century had loops cast into the crown of the bell called ‘canons’ (sometimes ‘cannons’), together with a taller central loop called the ‘argent’ (partly missing on this bell).
 These were used to suspend the bell from a [headstock](../060-headstocks).

 (B) The top of the bell is termed the ‘crown’.